 The last traces of a flaming rose sunset flee from another Bluegrass summer day.
 The birds go silent.
 The bats dart and dip.
-Edward Hopper yellow squares on dark blocks mark the welcoming windows of home and the neighbors; open windows seeking relief from the viscous warmth of the evening.
-Windows open also to the sounds of the evening; anger and laughter from the flesh and blood within or on television (The Honeymooners perhaps).
+Edward Hopper yellow squares on dark blocks mark the welcoming windows of home and the neighbors; windows open to scarce breezes seeking relief from the viscous warmth of the evening.
+Windows open also to the sounds of the evening; anger and laughter from the flesh and blood within, or on television (The Honeymooners perhaps).

 Also open to the sounds from without; the passing cars, porch conversations, sirens, and…

 Two and a half pounds of steel gliding forty feet through the night air.

 Two and a half pounds of steel slowly flipping once and once only like a gymnast in slow-motion.

 Two and half pounds of steel crashing into dust and sand, sliding to a violent rendezvous with a one inch steel stake firmly anchored in a cubic foot of concrete sunk far below the surface of the planet.
 Its cry of defiance of the dying of the day pierces the night.